 Martial arts masters, physical trainers, etc. all universally note that the key to Lee's power wasn't the unnecessarily large muscles one usually associates with "strong men;" instead, Lee's body was toned so perfectly that he had somewhere in the range of 0 to 5% body fat, with every muscles being trained solely for absurd explosions of strength and speed without any wasted effort or force.
 The result was a musculature more defined and proportionally perfect than most anatomical models.

-Chris Paul is one of the best and most feared players in the NBA, despite being one of the shorter ones.
+Chris Paul is one of the best and most feared players in the NBA, despite being one of the shorter ones (at 6' in height).

 Most boxers in his weight class would qualify.
 Sure, they'd probably lose to heavyweights who are trained boxers, but some schmoe off the street isn't likely to fair so well, even if he outweighs the light weight by 50 pounds.